AstralBat64/DeepJS/README.md

 # DeepJS
-DeepJS is an open core javascript framework with protected services to boost it up.
+DeepJS is a single script framework with editable in runtime core code and protected accounts with no modification options.

 # Features
 1. Protected marketplace with an empty accounts for sale as an requirement